-When a reserve officer has satisfactorily completed all field training (as outlined in Policy Manual § 350.4), has served a minimum of two years of service, and is good standing, he/she may be issued a permit to carry a concealed weapon.
-The decision to issue a concealed weapon permit will be made by the Chief of Police with input from the Reserve Coordinator and administrative staff.
-In issuing a concealed weapon permit, a reserve officer's qualification will be individually judged.
+When a reserve officer has satisfactorily completed all three phases of training (as outlined in the Field Training section), he/she may be issued a permit to carry a concealed weapon.
+The decision to issue a concealed weapon permit will be made by the Chief of Police with input from the Reserve Program Coordinator and administrative staff.
+In issuing a concealed weapon permit a reserve officer's qualification will be individually judged.
 A reserve officer's dedication to the program and demonstrated maturity, among other factors, will be considered before a concealed weapon permit will be issued.
-Once issued, the concealed weapon permit will be valid only for as long as the reserve officer remains in good standing with the Oxnard Police Department Reserve Officer Program.
+Once issued, the concealed weapon permit will be valid only for as long as the reserve officer remains in good standing as a Reserve Officer with the Oxnard Police Department.